-Given the lecture form's constraints, I share these narrative snippets to provide an elementary sense of this long, sprawling book's complex system of roots and branches.
-These vignettes probably obscure two crucial dimensions of this imaginative novel of the Anthropocene.
+I share these narrative snippets to provide an elementary sense of this long, sprawling book's complex system of roots and branches.
+These vignettes may obscure two crucial dimensions of this imaginative novel of the Anthropocene.
 One is what we might call The Overstory's main character: the collective of trees and forests that enable thriving but threatened eco-systems and act as attractors for the diverse set of human beings drawn to love and protect them.
-Nietzsche readers may want to think of these nine men and women as analogous in some ways to the eight Higher Humans who gather by their individual routes at Zarathustra's cave.
+Nietzsche readers could think of these people as analogous to the Higher Humans who gather by their individual routes at Zarathustra's cave.
 Both groups are provoked by distress at the current state of the Earth.

-A second dimension of The Overstory that's likely obscured by reducing it to conventional narrative is the transformation of the sense of time.
-The women and men intensely drawn to defense of the great trees become increasingly aware of how those forests' time-spans dwarf human lives.
-Their once predictable biographies and careers are thrown into disarray by threatened ecological disaster.
-Subtle ecological adjustments occurred over thousands of years.
+A second dimension of The Overstory that's likely obscured by reducing it to conventional narrative is its transformation of the sense of time.
+Those drawn to defense of the great trees come to realize how those forests' time-spans dwarf human lives.
+Their once predictable biographies and careers are thrown into disarray by threatened ecological disaster, overturning the ecological adjustments of millennia.
 The clever animals' civilization registers as a blip between the last ice age and emerging climate change.
-The characters in the story begin to de-narrativize themselves, taking their individual lives to be the equivalent of milliseconds in Earth's long history, a history better recorded by geology and tree rings than in the written chronicles of human history.
+The characters begin to de-narrativize themselves, seeing their individual lives as equivalent to milliseconds of Earth's long history, a history better recorded by geology and tree rings than in the written chronicles of human history.
 We hear Nietzschean resonances.
 Think of his contrast between parochial Weltgeschichte and the longue durée of Hauptgeschichte even with respect to the human race.
 Ovid's Metamorphoses enact analogous temporal transformations.
-Alcyone surrenders her one mortal human span as she becomes a bird species whose annual nesting cycle marks its recurrence.
-The humans who become trees, like Baucis and Philemon, will enjoy millennia of contemplation or companionship.
-The eco-activists are lovers and loyalists of the Earth.
+Alcyone surrenders her one mortal human span as she becomes a bird species whose annual nesting cycle marks its endurance.
+The humans who become trees, like Baucis and Philemon, will enjoy eternal contemplation or companionship.

 Adam Appich ends up in the anarchic camp as part of his doctoral psychology project.
-He's intrigued by the "bystander effect," human beings' tendency to recognize a severe problem while assuming someone else (perhaps time's mere passage) will supply a remedy.
-Why not study the few exceptions, those who don't passively accommodate themselves.
-Among the exceptional activists, Adam - so he's named - is initiated into a great garden, and joins a pair living high in the canopy.
+He's intrigued by the "bystander effect," human beings' tendency to recognize a severe problem while assuming someone else will supply a remedy.
+Why not study the few exceptions, those who don't passively accommodate themselves?
+Adam - so he's named - is initiated into a great garden, joining a pair living high in the canopy.
 Life is precarious, dangerous, full of challenging tests and discovery.
 Simple human functions, like eating, sleeping, sex, and excretion become problematic and challenging.
-Naturally he is enthralled by the new form of life he experiences with them high in the forest canopy, joins their circle for a while, and after the fatal bomb accident returns to academia to build a satisfying university career and happy personal life.
+Naturally he is enthralled by the new form of life he experiences in the overstory, joins their circle for a while.
+After the fatal bomb accident he returns to academia to build a satisfying university career and happy personal life.
 Ten years later the informer identifies him in a staged "chance" encounter at Occupy Wall Street.
 Sentenced to 140 years in prison, Adam refuses to shorten his sentence by revealing others.
 "He thinks: seventy plus seventy is nothing.
 A black willow plus a wild cherry.
 He was thinking oak.
 He was thinking Douglas-fir or yew.
 Seventy plus seventy.
-With reductions for good behavior he might even finish out the first half of the sentence just in time to die" (471).
-Earlier, the novel's unidentified narrative voice observes:
+With reductions for good behavior he might even finish out the first half of the sentence just in time to die" (O 471).
+Earlier, the narrative voice observes:

 ...people have no idea what time is.
 They think it's a line spinning out from three seconds behind them, then vanishing just as fast into the three seconds of fog just ahead.
-They can't see that time is one spreading ring wrapped around another, outward and outward until the thinnest skin of Now depends for its being on the enormous mass of everything that has already died (358).
+They can't see that time is one spreading ring wrapped around another, outward and outward until the thinnest skin of Now depends for its being on the enormous mass of everything that has already died (O 358).